Is a digital detox ahead? - Why 2028 could be the year of a massive digital retreat

 Fatigue and mental health wellness movements

-We know that with a higher digital dependency comes a higher desire to slow down.
+A higher digital dependency may lead to a higher desire to slow down.
 Notifications everywhere, overwhelmingly long screen times, and just about everything requiring to be done by digital means may drive more and more people to a burnout.
-The digital features help us out a lot, but they also overwhelm us in many ways.
-I think we are soon reaching a tipping point with all of this.
+Digital innovations help us out a lot, but they also overwhelm our daily lives a lot.
+We might soon reaching a tipping point where many want to slow down and leave out the unneccesary.

 What will change?